 But before then, I believe that you’ve created your KDP Account, and it is now left for you to upload your book on Amazon.

-This article is based on how to upload the ebook and paperback version.
-So, I’ll be explaining the things you’ll see on both pages.
-In case you don’t see some on your ebook page, know that it is meant for the paperback page.
+This article is based on how to upload the ebook and paperback versions.
+So, I’ll explain the things you’ll see on both pages.
+If you don’t see some on your ebook page, know it is meant for the paperback page.

 KINDLE EBOOK DETAILS / PAPERBACK DETAILS

 It is the first page you will see when you want to upload your book.
 It is a significant page because it is where you’ll fill in your book details.
 This page also serves as the book ranking page because it is where you’ll add everything that will boost your book ranking.
 I call it the powerhouse page because it houses the book title, description, and categories.